Tjuvarnas jul

 Tjuvarnas jul (The Thieves' Christmas) was a 2011 TV series for children that was the SVT Christmas calendar broadcast from 1-24 December by Sveriges Television.
 The plot focuses on a thief named Kurre and his little daughter Charlie.
 It has a style reminiscent of Charles Dickens's stories.

 Plot

 The series is set in Stockholm during the 19th century.
-Kurre feeds entirely on stealing.
+Kurre makes a living entirely by stealing.
 He is involved in a gang of thieves led by the evil old woman Madame Bofvén.
-He lives alone in a loft, until a little girl named Ing-Britt (later renamed Charlie by Madame Bofvén) who is his daughter shows up outside his door.
-During the series, they approach each other as father and daughter, while Madame Bofvén planning to rob the big department store and the police seek diligently after the thieves.
-As if that were not enough the store owner seems to have an illicit secret.
+He lives alone in a loft until a little girl named Ing-Britt, later renamed Charlie by Madame Bofvén, appears outside his door.
+During the series, Kurre and Ing-Britt gradually come to know each other as father and daughter, while Madame Bofvén plans to rob the large department store and the police diligently pursue the thieves.
+As if that were not enough, the store owner seems to be hiding a secret of his own.